Alan E. Gelfand

-Alan Enoch Gelfand (born April 17, 1945) is an American statistician, and is currently the James B. Duke Professor of Statistics and Decision Sciences at Duke University.
+Alan Enoch Gelfand (born April 17, 1945) is an American statistician, and the James B. Duke Professor of Statistics and Decision Sciences at Duke University.
 Gelfand’s research includes substantial contributions to the fields of Bayesian statistics, spatial statistics and hierarchical modeling.

 Education and career

 Gelfand was born in Bronx, New York.
 After graduating from the public school system at the young age of 16, Gelfand attended the City College of New York as an undergraduate where he excelled in mathematics.
 Gelfand’s matriculation to graduate school symbolized both a physical and educational transition as he moved cross-country to attend Stanford University and pursue a Ph.D. in Statistics.
 He finished his dissertation in 1969 on seriation methods (chronological sequencing) under the direction of Herbert Solomon.

 Gelfand accepted an offer from the University of Connecticut where he spent 33 years as a professor.
 In 2002, he moved to Duke University as the James B. Duke Professor of Statistics and Decision Sciences.

 In 2015, his department threw a birthday conference April 19–22 in Durham, North Carolina that included eminent speakers such as Adrian F. M. Smith.